Silent0Wings/Continuous-File-Sorter/README.md

 - Start the program and specify the directory you want to monitor.
 - The program will begin sorting files based on their names, creating subfolders where appropriate.
 - The sorting process will continue as long as the program is running, automatically handling new files as they are added.
+- use this to run the jar files :
+  - java -jar Better_sorter.jar

 ## Contribution